HSLdevcom/transitdata-pubtrans-source/README.md

 - Connection string to Pubtrans database is read from file.
   - Set filepath via env variable FILEPATH_CONNECTION_STRING, default is `/run/secrets/pubtrans_community_conn_string`

+All other configuration options are configured in the [config files](src/main/resources/) which can also be configured externally via env variable CONFIG_PATH.

 Launch Docker container with